Distinct Privilege of the New Testament Church

 New Testament Church Life

 Life is a major theme in the Bible.
-First and foremost, it reveals the incompatibility between the heavenly life of God and the earthly, fallen life of mankind.
-As a consequence, the Bible clarifies that the need for fallen humanity is the acquisition of new life that is compatible with divine life.
-It is the sole means by which mankind is able to experience reconciliation and, thereby, personal fellowship with the living God.
+It emphasizes the incompatibility between the heavenly life of God and the earthly, fallen life of mankind.
+As a consequence, the Bible clarifies that the fundamental need for fallen humanity is new life.
+The acquisition of new life compatible with divine life is the sole means by which mankind is able to experience reconciliation and, thereby, personal fellowship with the living God.

 The New Testament contains several Greek words translated into the English word “life”.
 Two of them are used most frequently; zoe (dzo-ay') (135 times) and psuche (psoo-khay') (103 times).
-Context of usage reveals that both words have more than one meaning in the New Testament.
-It was necessary to convey the varied nuances related to the concept of life.
+Context of usage serves to reveal an interesting relationship between zoe and psuche.

 The Greek word zoe is used often in the New Testament in reference to life in fullness or in the absolute sense.
 In the absolute sense it refers to the perfect, eternal, higher life of God.